openobserve/openobserve-docs/docs/operator-guide/grafana_plugin.md

 Below are the steps to install and configure the plugin.
 We will provide guide on how to set up grafana in a kubernetes environment.
 You can adapt these steps to set up grafana in a non-kubernetes environment.

-If you are already familiar with grafana plugin installation, you can download the plugin from [here](https://zincsearch-releases.s3.us-west-2.amazonaws.com/zo_gp/zo_gp.tar.gz) and get started or follow the below steps.

 In order to download the grafana plugin please contact us at hello@openobserve.ai

 ## Install Grafana